 angular2-universalon npm, etc. Make sure to ignore any articles or code based on that, since it’s been long deprecated !

-Angular Universal is simply the nickname for Server-Side Rendering (or SSR for short) with Angular, technically the package is now found under
+Angular Universal is simply the nickname for Server-Side Rendering (SSR for short) with Angular.
+Technically the package is now found under

 Part 1 — Getting started with Angular Universal and the Angular-CLI